vtex-apps/condition-layout/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-As the name implies, the Condition Layout app allows a block to be rendered if certain conditions are met.
+The Condition Layout app allows a component to be rendered in your store if predefined conditions are met.

 ![Screen-Recording-certo](https://user-images.githubusercontent.com/12139385/79379694-a8c99980-7f35-11ea-9f01-7021c6529332.gif)